Xeno-Selfbot/Xeno/README.md

 # Run the bot

-To simply run the bot, just run `start.bat`.
+To simply run the bot, just run `launch.bat`.
 The bot should be working fine as long as you don't muck up the code.

 # Cryptic ToS